skiphansen/GxEPD2/README.md

 Unfortunately (and understandably) ZinggJM doesn't accept PRs.

-While there is public documentation and a driver for the display buit it is disappointing.
+While there is public documentation and a driver for the display but it is disappointing.

 [BWRY Tech Doc](https://docs.pervasivedisplays.com/knowledge/Hardware/epd-usage/Screens/BWRY_Medium/index.html)<br>